-1. Two Volunteer Guideline
+A. Two Volunteer Guideline

-- a.
-For all children's classes and programs, at least two qualified adult volunteers must be present in each classroom whenever possible. - b.
-Helpers are always 'counted' in addition to and supervised by the two adult volunteers. - c.
-A staff member or volunteer may take children out of the nursery or classroom only for a compelling reason, such as to use the bathroom (See Section XI) or in cases of illness, emergency, or evacuation. - d.
-Meetings with Children Staff and/or volunteers should not have private one-on-one meetings with children. - e.
-Visibility When children's classes or programs are in session, the interior doors and windows should allow for unobstructed views from the outside of everyone inside the room. - 2.
-Building safety- There will be only one point of entry to the children's ministry hallway and all unused children's ministry rooms will be locked. - 3.
-Media safety- no pictures or videos of children will be taken without completion of parental media release form.
+For all children's classes and programs, at least two qualified adult volunteers must be present in each classroom whenever possible.

+- 1. Helpers are always 'counted' in addition to and supervised by the two adult volunteers. - 2.
+A staff member or volunteer may take children out of the nursery or classroom only for a compelling reason, such as to use the bathroom (See Section XI) or in cases of illness, emergency, or evacuation. - 3.
+Meetings with Children Staff and/or volunteers should not have private one-on-one meetings with children. - 4.
+Visibility When children's classes or programs are in session, the interior doors and windows should allow for unobstructed views from the outside of everyone inside the room. - B. Building safety- There will be only one point of entry to the children's ministry hallway and all unused children's ministry rooms will be locked. - C. Media safety- Volunteers in classrooms will not take photos of children.
+Designated photographers may take photos occasionally during Redeemer Presybterian's church services and events.
+These photos help us celebrate community, share our story, and invite others to experience life with us.
+Redeemer may use the media recorded at these events in materials produced by or for the church, including but not limited to bulletins, posters, brochures, newsletters and other printed and electronic materials, digital media (e.g., Redeemer's website, Facebook or other social media posts).
+If you prefer your child not to be included in any media, please let us know by emailing children's ministry@redeemerws.org and we will do our best to accommodate your request.